Kwun Tong District Council

 The Kwun Tong District Council (觀塘區議會) is the district council for the Kwun Tong District in Hong Kong.
 It is one of 18 such councils.
-The Kwun Tong District Council consists of 40 members since January 2020, of which the district is divided into 40 constituencies, electing a total of 40 members.
+The Kwun Tong District Council consists of 40 members since January 2020, of which the district is divided into 4 constituencies, electing a total of 8 members, 16 district committee members, and 16 appointed members.
 The council was created in April 1981 under the District Board Ordinance 1981.
-The last election was held on 24 November 2019.
+The last election was held on 24 November 2023.